 - Stay in touch.
 Answering phone calls, returning emails and reciprocating invitations let people know you care.

 - Appreciate your friends and family.
 Take time to say thank you and express how important they are to you.

+Taking the time to build a social support network is a wise investment not only in your mental well-being but also in your physical health and longevity.
 Start making more friends or improving the relationships you already have.
-Whether you're the one getting the support or the one doling out the encouragement, you'll reap a plethora of rewards.
+Whether you're the one getting the support or the one doling out the encouragement, you'll reap rewards.

 - Seaward BL.
 Additional coping skills.
 In: Essentials of Managing Stress.
 3rd ed.
 Sudbury, Mass.: Jones & Bartlett Publishers; 2014.

 - Sood A. Week 8: Relationships.
 In: The Mayo Clinic Handbook for Happiness: A 4-Step Plan for Resilient Living.
 Cambridge, Mass.: Da Capo Press/Lifelong Books; 2015.

 - Making and keeping friends: A self-help guide.
 Substance Abuse and Mental Health Services Administration. http://store.samhsa.gov/product/Making-and-Keeping-Friends-A-Self-Help-Guide/SMA-3716.
 Accessed June 9, 2018.

 - Leigh-Hunt N, et al. An overview of systematic reviews on the public health consequences of social isolation and loneliness.
 Public Health.
 2017;152:157.

 - Ditzen B, et al. Psychobiology of social support: The social dimension of stress buffering.
 Restorative Neurology and Neuroscience.
 2014;32:149.